That feeling of crumbling...

 1) Despair and greed (both) drive people to do irrational things.

-Investing is a very personal thing.
-Most people I meet so far tend to be prescriptive about what they invest in.
-They believe what they expound is the ‘holy grail’ and want to tell you what they know best.
-Sometimes, this is a manifestation of their experience and background.
-Other times this is just pure ego talking.
-I have learned that disagreeing doesn’t work well.
+Investing is a highly personal thing.
+Most people I meet so far tend to be very prescriptive about what they invest in i.e. they believe that what they say is the ‘holy grail’ based on their past experience and want to tell you what they know best.
+At other times, it is just pure ego doing the talking.
+I learned that disagreeing with them doesn’t work well.
 99% of the time, it just pays more to nod and agree.

 I think sometimes people forget that: